A Guide To Personal Loans

 However, there are increasing numbers of loans available to people with less-than-perfect credit histories and interest rates on these compare favourably with other forms of lending – particularly credit and store cards.

 Most personal loans are offered with fixed rates meaning that you’ll know upfront exactly how much you’ll have to repay and what the monthly repayments will be for the term of the loan.
 This can be particularly useful if you need to be able to budget well in advance to suit your lifestyle.
 The APRs available vary according to changes in the bank rate but once you’ve been accepted, the interest rate won’t change.

 Why should I apply for a personal loan?

-An unsecured loan could be the right form of finance for you if you’re looking to borrow a fairly substantial amount, not end up paying a very large amount in interest charges and want to know exactly how much you’ll be repaying over the term of the loan.
-Personal loans are frequently used to fund home improvements, car purchases, holidays and even to consolidate other debts.
+An unsecured loan could be the right form of finance for you if you’re looking to borrow a fairly substantial amount, don’t want to end up paying a very large amount in interest charges and want to know exactly how much you’ll be repaying over the term of the loan.
+Personal loans are frequently used to pay for home improvements, car purchases, holidays and even to consolidate other debts.

 What are the downsides?

 While not having to provide security in the form of a home or vehicle for a personal loan and despite there being a wider range of them on offer, there are still fewer unsecured loans available to applicants with poor credit histories than secured or guarantor loans.
 You’re also likely to have to pay a higher interest rate than with a secured or guarantor loan and the amount that any applicant will be able to borrow – irrespective of credit history – will be less than with a secured loan.
 Repayment schedules are also shorter although you can still choose to repay over timescales as long as 10 years.